-Gather all the required documents from your mover and read through them carefully to understand the agreements before you sign it.
+Gather all the required documents from your cross country movers and read through them carefully to understand the agreements before you sign it.
 Avoid signing incomplete or blank documents.

 If you are yet to get a new job in the new city, you can go ahead and update your CV and then start job-hunting.
-Securing a job means you have a stable source of income; this is so important than any post-relocation tasks.
-This will be discussed in details in our subsequent articles.
+Securing a job means you have a stable source of income; this is so important than any post-relocation task.
+This will be discussed in detail in our subsequent articles.

 Regardless of the reason for your moving to a new city alone, a big adventure is on your way.
 Be prepared and start packing as your new life is waiting for you.
 Do you still have other things to add?
 Drop them in the comment box!